 Born: 29 January 2000 (London, England)

-Known as ‘TJ’, defender Timothy Eyoma has proven to be a reliable figure at either centre-half or right-back in recent seasons.
+Known as ‘TJ’, defender Timothy Eyoma can play at either centre-half or right-back.

 Calm on the ball and intelligent at playing out from the back, TJ was used more as a right-back at Under-23 level during that season, making 17 appearances in all competitions.
 He scored in a 3-1 Premier League 2 victory away to Arsenal in March, 2018, in a game which saw him line up against his older brother AJ in a north London derby for the second time in his young career.
 In a further quirk, the pair faced off again in our very next Premier League 2 fixture, with AJ having joined Derby County in time to feature in our 4-2 home win - a result that went a long way to ensuring our survival in the division.

-Additionally, he has featured for England Under-15s, Under-16s and Under-17s, including playing every game apart from the final at the European Under-17 Championship in May, 2017, where the Young Lions ultimately lost out on penalties to Spain.
+Additionally, he has featured for England Under-15s, Under-16s, Under-17s, Under-18s and Under-19s, including playing every game apart from the final at the European Under-17 Championship in May, 2017, where the Young Lions ultimately lost out on penalties to Spain.
 However, he made up for the disappointment of that tournament by winning the FIFA Under-17 World Cup with England in India in October, 2017.